microsoft/semantic-kernel/docs/decisions/0047-azure-open-ai-connectors.md

 - #### ⚠️ Text Generation modality is not supported.

   **Remediation**: Internally provide a HttpClient to be used against `gpt-3.5-turbo-instruct` for text generation modality.
 Same way was done for `TextToImage`, `AudioToText` service modalities.
-  **No remediation**: Breaking change removing any specific `TextGeneration` service implementations, this change don't impact `ChatCompletion` services that may still being used as `ITextGenerationService` implementations.
+  **No remediation**: Breaking change removing any specific `TextGeneration` service implementations, this change do not impact `ChatCompletion` services that may still being used as `ITextGenerationService` implementations.

 ## Improvements